natict/linux-metrics/docs/io-usage.md

    ```bash
    (term 1) root:~# iostat -xd 2
    ```
-	- **rrqm/s** & **wrqm/s**- Number of read/write requests merged per-second
+	- **rrqm/s** & **wrqm/s**- Number of read/write requests merged per-second.
 	- **r/s** & **w/s**- Read/Write requests (after merges) per-second.
 Their sum is the **IOPS**!
 	- **rkB/s** & **wkB/s**- Number of kB read/written per-second, ie. **IO throughput**.
 	- **avgqu-sz**- Average requests queue size for this device.
 Check out `/sys/block/<device>/queue/nr_requests` for the maximum queue size.
 	- **r_await**, **w_await**, **await**- The average time (in ms.) for read/write/both requests to be served, including time spent in the queue, ie. **IO latency**
-2. Please write down these field's values when our system is at rest
+2. Please write down these field's values when our system is at rest.
 3. In a new session, let's benchmark our device *write performance* by running:

 	```bash